24. Graph: The Cognitive Topology

 Positive

-- Cognitive Resilience: Thoughts survive system reboots and hardware failures through mandatory persistence.
+- Cognitive Resilience: Committed graph progress survives system reboots and hardware failures through mandatory persistence.

 - Physical Discipline: The graph acts as a "polite citizen," negotiating for hardware at every synapse to prevent VRAM thrashing.